sinbrive/SIGFOX-PROXY/README.md

 # SIGFOX-PROXY

-This is a project done with my students.
+This is a project done with our students.

 The purpose is to supervise remotely a ramblers counter.